Romance: The literary tradition

-The sociological phenomenon
+Romantic beliefs

-In the social sciences, the term "romantic love" has been used to refer to an unrealistic, irrational and idealized kind of love, reminiscent of the attitudes depicted in the literary tradition.
-The set of beliefs associated with the phenomenon is also called "romanticism".
+In the social sciences, the term romantic love has been used to refer to the idealization of a love relationship, reminiscent of the attitudes depicted in the literary tradition.
+The set of beliefs associated with the phenomenon is also called romanticism.
 (Note: This is only partially connected to Romanticism, the movement which came out of Germany near the end of the 18th century.
 The Romantic movement had some origins in a classic romantic novel by Goethe, The Sorrows of Young Werther, and went on to affect cultural attitudes towards love and marriage, but it also had wider concerns.
 "Romanticism" is another term which is complicated to define.)
 Lovers with romantic beliefs and attitudes tend to idealize their loved one and live in a world of fantasy.
 They believe in a "soul mate" or "one true love", and believe that "true love" will last forever.
 They believe that "true love" will overcome all obstacles, that love is the only legitimate basis for selecting a mate, and that one should "follow their heart" and reject reason and rationality.
-Romantic love in this sense is contrasted with rational, practical or pragmatic love.
+Romantic love in this sense is contrasted with rational, practical, pragmatic, or realistic love.

+Stanton Peele, who pioneered the concept of "love addiction", has criticized the romantic cultural ideal as being "less critical and evaluative"—therefore underlying "unhealthy extremes" he says of addictive relationships, lovesickness, and limerence.

+Love addiction is then a primary manifestation of individual aberrance in a society whose values "hold out the possibility of falling in love as a life solution, where love is seen as a transcendent experience and as a rite of passage into adulthood, and where social life is organized almost entirely around being with the one you love".

+Peele adopts the view of Erich Fromm, that love "chiefly engages a person's concern for others".